Classical Ciphers

 Scrambles the position of the plaintext characters without changing the characters themselves.

-For example, the plaintext “santarealfun” can be encrypted in 12!/(3!·2!) = 39,916,800 different ways, One of these is “satanfuneral”.
+For instance, the plaintext “santarealfun” can be encrypted in 12!/(3!·2!) = 39,916,800 different ways, one of these is “satanfuneral”.

 Attacks